iMarioSL/aws-mlops/article-english.md

 in other scripts without having to repeat the training process all over again.

 ## Creating a Lambda Function
-AWS Lambda allows us to host our own code on machines owned and maintained by Amazon.
+AWS Lambda allows us to host our code on machines owned and maintained by Amazon.
 From a developer's perspective, all we need to do is:
-1. Writing a function in our preferred programming language;
+1. Write a function in our preferred programming language;
-2. Packing our dependencies into a deployment package; and
+2. Pack our dependencies in a deployment package; and
-3. Deploying our Lambda function.
+3. Deploy our Lambda function.

 ### 1. Writing the Lambda Function
 If you take a look into the `code/lambda-function/` directory, you will see the